Robertkq/kqlib/README.md

 This library is my take at recreating fundamental data structures and functions to help modify them as we like, I have tried to keep everythin as smilliar as std as I could.

+*Special thanks to @PetrFlajsingr for helping with logic, design and solution clarifications.

 # The main kqlib.h header includes:
 1. kqvector.h
 2. kqlinkedlist.h